mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked
 as staff; optionally, one or more of ‘Create reports/updates on a user’s behalf’, ‘Create reports/updates as anonymous user’ and ‘Create reports/updates as the council’ can be ticked.</span>

-Staff users are able to cancel subscriptions on behalf of residents in the same way the resident would do this – see The Resident’s experience.
+Staff users are able to cancel subscriptions on behalf of residents in the same way the resident would do this (see the <a href="https://www.societyworks.org/ww-manual/resident-experience/">resident’s experience section</a>)

 **The process for setting up, renewing or cancelling subscriptions for users will differ depending on the payment provider you are using.**